Examples

 1.8.3.
 Passing Parameters

-To enable database transactions (disabled autocommit) inside main.py we have to open the database connection inside main.py and pass it into the implementation code.
+To enable database transactions (disabled autocommit), open the database connection in main.py and pass it into the implementation code.

-Inside service_properties.py (line 10 - 15), we will define the property with id ‘dbcon’ which will be used to pass the database connection.
+In service_properties.py (lines 10–15), define the property with ID dbcon to pass the database connection.

 'dbcon': {